Utkarshg5/aggregate_functions/README.md

-# Task 4: Aggregate Functions and Grouping
+# Aggregate Functions and Grouping

 ## 🎯 Objective
 Use aggregate functions and grouping to summarize data effectively.

 ## 🛠 Tools
 - DB Browser for SQLite
-- MySQL Workbench
 - Oracle SQL Developer

 ## 📂 Files in This Repository